 It’s been a strange week.
 My husband had his first business trip since starting full-time and it’s the first time I’ve been alone with the baby for more than just a day (first overnights alone).
 I have been on a bagel for breakfast binge being they’re filling and with a little squirt needing to eat right when we wake up, there’s not a lot of time for me to make breakfast.
 That is why I resorted to making peanut butter cup oatmeal.
 It’s great for overnight oats, but also delicious as a microwave oats.

 Since I’ve been alone this week I haven’t had a need to make much for meals (cooking for one goes a lot longer than two).
 That being said, I could do a little more breakfast prep, which is right up my alley.
 This oatmeal recipe was something I decided to throw together for a satisfying and delicious breakfast.
 Simple four ingredient breakfast is made up of staples in the kitchen: steel cut oats, milk of choice, peanut butter, and chocolate chips.

-What you need
+What you need to make this oatmeal?

 All you need to make these oats are your oat of choice.
 I use steel cut being they’re less processed and higher fiber, but they also take a little longer to make so rolled or old fashioned work well too.
 The milk can be of your choice.
 Vegan options are oat milk, nut milks, coconut milk, or even pea milk.
 If you use dairy milk, that works just fine as well.
 Peanut butter or nut butter of choice is perfect.
 You can use a powdered peanut butter but I prefer the real thing.

 If you prefer your oatmeal a bit drier, you can substitute powdered peanut butter for reduced calories, fat, and higher protein.
 I’ve made this with both regular peanut butter as well powdered peanut butter.
 They both turn out well, but I prefer powdered peanut butter for the fact that it’s less messy.
 With a little one, I don’t have a lot of time to be scrubbing extra dishes.
 The final ingredient is chocolate chips.
 Use your favorite kind.
-We usually have vegan semi-sweet from Costco being the bag is massive and the ingredients list is very short.
+We usually have semi-sweet from Costco being the bag is massive and the ingredients list is very short.
 Feel free to use milk chocolate or white chocolate if you like those better.

-How to make
+How to make peanut butter cup oatmeal

 A meal prep trick is to make a big batch of oats and portion it out for several days.
 I do this in the instant pot.
 You mix the liquid of choice (you can even use water, but milk is much tastier), and then set it to pressure cook for 6 minutes.
 Ratio of 3:1 liquid to oats for the instant pot and steel cut oats.
 If you don’t have an instant pot, don’t fret.
 Stove top oats work well too.
 You can meal prep this way as well.
 Ratio is 3:1 liquid to oats, and you just boil in a pot for 20-30 minutes, test for how tender they are.
 The firmer you like your oats, the less time needed.